wenqing-2021/PaperReading/RL/RL_notes_03_Motion Planning for Autonomous Vehicles in the Presence of Uncertainty Using Reinforcement Learning.md

 ## 6\.
 Notes

-1. why is the Guassian Process not suitable to estimate the lower bound ? (the following is the original text)
+1. why is the Guassian Process not suitable to estimate the lower bound ? (the following passage is the original text)

     > Since we want to estimate the lower bound, a Gaussian distribution is not suitable for this purpose.
 We propose to extend SAC with quantile regression.

 ## 7\.
 References

 Generally, this paper aims to maximize the minimum Q value in a distribution.
-But I think safe RL is also a possiable way to solve these challenging scenarios, e.g., uncertainty scenarios.
+But safe RL is also a possiable way to solve these challenging scenarios, e.g., uncertainty scenarios.

 [1] Z. Liu et al., ‘Constrained Variational Policy Optimization for Safe Reinforcement Learning’, in Proceedings of the 39th International Conference on Machine Learning, Jun.
 2022, pp. 13644–13668.
 Accessed: Sep.
 29, 2022.
 [Online].
 Available: https://proceedings.mlr.press/v162/liu22b.html